NomicFoundation/hardhat/docs/guides/typescript.md

 ## Enabling TypeScript support

-Hardhat will automatically enable its TypeScript support if your config file is written in TypeScript, but this requires a few changes to work properly.
+Hardhat will automatically enable its TypeScript support if your config file ends in `.ts` and is written in valid TypeScript.
+This requires a few changes to work properly.

 ### Installing dependencies